Elements of Satisfactory Academic Progress (SAP)

 Following the U.S. Department of Education requirements, UW-Green Bay's policy is in effect for evaluating the fall 2011 term and will be used from this point forward.
 A baseline SAP status has been established using the student's last term of enrollment prior to fall 2011.

-- Attempted credits: Attempted credits include those successfully completed, as well as transfer, test and repeated credits, failed or incomplete grades, drops and withdrawals.
+- Attempted credits: Attempted credits include those successfully completed, as well as transfer, test, remedial and repeated credits, failed or incomplete grades, drops as well as any withdrawals on your academic transcript.
+Attempted credits also include those taken as Pass/No Credit.
+All attempted credits count toward the measurement of Attempted Credit Maximum (or maximum timeframe).

 - Alert status: You are currently meeting SAP standards.
 However, you should be aware that you may be close to your limit in one or more categories that are being measured.
 An alert status at the end of a term would result in an email notice.
 No action is needed on your part (other than to resolve any academic issues you may be facing).